 If you think you remember your Master Password

-If you believe you know your Master Password, but it isn’t accepted, try these simple steps:
+If you believe you know your Master Password, but it isn’t accepted, try these steps:

 If you use multiple languages, make sure you’re using the correct keyboard layout when you enter your Master Password.